djourd1/trainR2022/content/en/tidyverse/01RowsandColumns.md

 ### Exercise 2:

-Show the 2007 life expectency (in 2007).
+Show the 2007 life expectancy (in 2007).
 Order by descending GDP per capita.
-Show the countries with the 5 highest GDP per Capita and the 5 lowest GDP per capita.
+Show the countries with the 5 highest GDP per capita and the 5 lowest GDP per capita.

 {{% callout solution%}}
 {{< spoiler text="Click to view the solution" >}}